mcci-catena/MCCI_Catena_SDP/README.md

 bool cSDP::startTriggeredMeasurement();
 ```

+V1.0.0 of the library only supports triggered measurements in differential pressure mode.
+However, it's architected to allow easy addition of continuous measurements in differential pressure or mass flow mode.

 ### Poll results

 ```c++
 bool cSDP::queryReady();
 ```

+After trigging a measurement, you must delay for it to become available. `queryReady()` will return `true` once a measurement is ready.

 To be really safe, if this returns `false` when using this to exit a busy loop, you should check the last error code.
-If it's not `cSDP::Error::Busy`, then a measurement is not in progress, and the loop will never ext.
+If it's not `cSDP::Error::Busy`, then a measurement is not in progress, and the loop will never exit.

 ### Read measurement results